Darshik924/portfolio/README.md

 # 🌐 Personal Portfolio

 Hi, I'm **Darshik Ladhe** 👋
-This is my personal portfolio website showcasing my projects, skills, and ways to connect with me.
+This is my personal portfolio website showcasing my projects, and ways to connect with me.

 ---